The University of Arizona Nurse Anesthesia Program is one of two in the state of Arizona.

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 “They are a hybrid program.
 Their Anatomy class is fully in-person but the rest of the courses have variable amounts of in-person time.
 [The program director, Dr. Piotrowski, is willing to break down the requirements for each class as needed.]
-They do require 16 hours of in-person simulation lab the first 4 semesters, and a week of in-person each August, one week for health assessment and 3 days in March of the students 2nd year for clinical skills evaluation.”
+They do require 16 hours of in-person simulation lab the first 4 semesters, and 3 days in March of the students 2nd year for clinical skills evaluation.”

-“Practice-focused doctoral programs are centered upon professional practice that is innovative and evidence-based, reflecting the application and implementation of credible research findings.
+“Practice-focused doctoral programs are centered upon professional practice that is innovative and implementation of credible research findings.

-The NA program blends online, face to face, and clinical residency learning (beginning in June the first year and ending in May of the third year).
+The NA program blends online, face to face, and ending in May of the third year).

 Students pursuing the Nurse Anesthetist specialty receive a broad foundation of educational preparation for the full-scope of anesthesia practice across the lifespan, nursing theories and nursing research methods.”